 In August 1914 Mann knew that, because of the war, he could not continue work on his novel.
 The Magic Mountain had to be a true work of art, which to Mann then meant he had to write it in a style of detached irony and allegory.
 He simply could not do that as long as his mind was preoccupied with “wartime thoughts”.
 Instead he began to compose his Reflections of a Nonpolitical Man.

 Not until 1919 did he resume work on The Magic Mountain, continuing his depiction of Hans Castorp’s Bildung by two rival pedagogues who try to influence him: the Italian Settembrini (defending humanism and its hopes), and the Jesuit Leo Naphta (the voice of inevitable human sinfulness and the necessity of totalitarian depersonalisation).
 However, more important to Castorp’s personal development than their endless quarrels are the moments when he is alone, on his balcony with his science books, or on a pair of oaken skis in the endless and serene world of snow and mountain peaks.
 Mann let his skiing protégé experience an almost sacred oneness with desolate nature.

 This is an example of a special ‘point of convergence’, similar to Musil’s Millennium or Camus’ concept op ‘being wedded to the world’.
-Modern writers in the Interbellum often construct such special ‘points of convergence’ in their novels and plays, as an antidote to nihilism and as one of several strategies to retrieve the sense of being that can be found in their works.
-In looking back at previous chapters, the different literary ‘strategies to retrieve the sense of being’ are identifed and compared.
+Modern writers in the Interbellum often construct such special ‘points of convergence’ in their novels and plays, as an antidote to nihilism.
+It is just one of the strategies they invented to retrieve the sense of being in their writings.
+In this chapter these literary strategies will be identifed and compared.